-Effective January 1, 2006 said legislation denies Medicaid coverage for nursing home care to any applicant with home equity above $572,000 for 2018 ($858,000 in some states such as Massachusetts and New York) unless the nursing home resident’s spouse, child under age 21, or blind or disabled child is living in the house.
+Medicaid will deny coverage for nursing home care to any applicant with home equity above $585,000 for 2019 ($878,000 in some states such as Massachusetts and New York) unless the nursing home resident’s spouse, child under age 21, or blind or disabled child is living in the house.

 The Transfer Penalty